How to Process Excel Data in Python and Pandas

 ...Code language: Python (python)

 The startrow parameter takes the row number starting from where the data should be written in the Excel file.
 For example, we have set the startrow parameter to 3 in the above code.
-Hence, the data in the Excel file will be written starting from the fourth row of the sheet (remember, we programmers start counting at 0), leaving the first 3 rows empty.
+Hence, the data in the Excel file will be written starting from the fourth row of the sheet (remember, we programmers start counting at 0), leaving the first three rows empty.
 You can observe this in the following file.

 Shifting columns